Unbound-Prometheus/Prometheus-Unbound/README.md

-# Socrates Discord AI Bot
+# Prometheus Unbound: Socrates Discord AI Bot

 Welcome!
 This project aims to create a Socratic AI chatbot for our private Discord server, designed to foster thoughtful debate and challenge echo chambers.

+---

 ## Project Vision